May 23 - 30, 2015*

 lanes for a total of about 1,400 feet.

-Friday from sunrise to sunset.
-This week's work will include 24-hour flagging
+through Friday from sunrise to sunset.
+This week's work will include 24-hour

-on the west end of the project and blasting on Tuesday, April 21.
-Hauling
+flagging on the west end of the project and blasting on Tuesday, May 26 and

-will also continue along Lolo Pass Road.
-Below are the construction details:
+area.
+Hauling will also continue along Lolo Pass Road and Trillium Lake Road.

-from 5 a.m.
-Monday to 10 a.m.
+at Map Curve from 5 a.m.
+Tuesday to 10 a.m.
 Friday.
 Delays associated with the flagging

 should be minimal; however, it could last up to 20-minutes.
 Starting at 10 a.m.